stacynwigwe/portfolio/projects.md

 ## 📫 Connect

-If you’d like to explore collaboration or see how these frameworks translate into organizational systems, you can reach me here:
+If you’d like to explore collaboration or see how these data projects translate into organizational systems, you can reach me here:
 - 🌐 [stacynwigwe.github.io/portfolio](https://stacynwigwe.github.io/portfolio)
 - [LinkedIn](https://www.linkedin.com/in/stacynwigwe)
 - ✉️ [stacynwigwe@icloud.com](mailto:stacynwigwe@icloud.com)